stewart-lab/fast_km/README.md

 ### POST:
 Post a SKiM job to the job queue.
 Must be in json format.
 Returns the job ID.
 Parameters:
-A list of dictionaries, each with the key:
+A dictionaries with the keys:
 - "a_terms": list of strings
 - "b_terms": list of strings
 - "c_terms": list of strings